-Your Money or Your Life by Joseph R. Dominguez and Vicki Robin Book Notes & Commentary
+Your Money or Your Life by Joe Dominguez and Vicki Robin Book Summary & Commentary

-Your Money or Your Life Quick Summary:Your Money Or Your Life is different than other personal finance books because it emphasizes choice, freedom and fulfillment rather than deprivation and discipline.
-You'll learn that money is life energy and how to become conscious of the movement of your money so it provides you maximum fulfillment.
+Your Money or Your Life Quick Summary:Your Money Or Your Life is different from other personal finance books because it talks about choice, freedom and fulfillment—instead of deprivation and discipline.
+You'll learn how to use money to achieve your real dreams and escape the modern traps of consumerism, clutter and debt.

 Your Money or Your Life Reviews at a Glance: